Funeral Checklist, Glossary, Terms, Final Needs Planning CanadaTM

 Monument services – The monument services provided by Elephas Group’s Final Needs Planning ProgramTM allows you or your family to personalize and pay for a monument ahead of time.

-Morgue – A place that houses dead bodies that need to be claimed or identified by friends or family.
+Morgue – A place that houses dead bodies for identification by friends or family.

 Mortician – Also known as a “funeral director”